Complete Guide to Carp Rigs for Beginners

 Fixed allows for a lead to be attached and held in place using a tail rubber stop, this stop can be easily pulled off allowing for the lead to be dropped.

-The running lead is as the name suggests, where the lead is free to run up and down the line and again can easily be dropped by the fish should the line break on sharp rocks etc.
+The running lead is as the name suggests, where the lead is free to run up and down the carp fishing line and again can easily be dropped by the fish should the carp fishing line break on sharp rocks etc.

 The fixed lead system is best used on hard lake bottoms and is my choice for the majority of my fishing.
 The lead offers resistance when the carp picks up the bait and usually provides a good hook hold (where the hook pierces the carps mouth) and I highly recommend the Korda Lead Clip System which is available in a variety of colours and provides everything you need to get started, which is perfect for any carp rig for beginners.